-Last years New York State elections proved to be a big win, not just for Democrats, but also for tenants.
-With the Democrats now in control of the Senate they can finally deliver on long-overdue rent reforms.
+Last year’s New York State elections proved to be a big win, not just for Democrats, but also for tenants.
+With the Democrats now in control of the Senate, they can finally deliver on long-overdue rent reforms.
 Come June, the city’s rent stabilization laws are up for renewal.
-A series of loopholes that have dogged advocates for years are now finally in sight of being closed or amended.
+A series of loopholes that have dogged advocates for years are now finally insight of being closed or amended.
 But the thought of this isn’t making landlords happy as they’re worried that their bottom line will be affected.
 They say that any changes will remove incentives to keep buildings well-maintained.
 Below are the biggest issues at stake.
 They’re sure to have both landlords and tenants at the edges of their seats this June.

 Table of Contents

 One of the biggest changes would be an end to vacancy deregulation and the eviction bonus.
-By the present laws, landlords of rent-stabilized apartments can raise the rent by 20% whenever a tenant leaves and a new one moves in.
+By the present laws, landlords of rent-stabilized apartments can raise the rent by 20% whenever a tenant leaves, and a new one moves in.
 That’s a whole lot more than the 1.5% increase the Rent Guidelines Board allows for a one-year lease.
 If the rent rises to a certain threshold, currently it’s $2,733 a month, then the apartment can be deregulated.
 The thing is, most people in NYC who land a rent-stabilized apartment don’t tend to move out from it.
 Because of this, advocates for change say that this dilemma incentivizes landlords to harass tenants until they leave.
 Landlords argue that vacancy deregulation has helped improve the city’s housing stock.
 Without it, landlords say they have a hard time making back any capital investments from renovations or maintenance.

-According to the NYC Rent Guidelines Board, 53% of deregulated units last year was due to vacancy deregulation.
+According to the NYC Rent Guidelines Board, 53% of deregulated units last year were due to vacancy deregulation.
 It’s being blamed as the primary reason for the loss of 147,512 rent-regulated units since 1994

 Last year a heavily Democratic Assembly passed bills to repeal deregulation.
 However, a Republican majority in the Senate put a stop to it.
 With the Democrats now controlling the Senate, it looks like this will be the year that sees the end of this loophole.
 However, it’s far from guaranteed.
 Previously, when this issue came up, the threshold for deregulation was raised rather than removed.